Momensara/Hybrid-Predictive-Rebalancing-for-Shared-E-Scooter-Systems/README.md

 a rolling-horizon scheme driven by Markovian state forecasts of expected demand loss (EDL) over a forward-looking window.

-This release considers 50 geo-fenced zones to showcase the case study used in the paper.
+This release considers 50 geo-fenced zones to showcase the case study used in the paper (the data are synthetic).
 The framework runs three core strategies:

 | Strategy | Truck relocation | Battery swap | User incentives |